DoepDopiDope/WerewolvesCompany/README.md

 - Poison another player and kill him (once per round)
 - Protect another player and make him immune **once** to a Werewolf attack (once per round).
 The immune player won't know he has been immunized, nor will he know he loses his immune status

+Note that unlike the original Werewolves game, the Witch here does not revive a dead player.
+This change was made so that a killed-player cannot instantly reveal the Werewolf(ves) identity.

 ### Seer

 The Witch shall find and kill the Werewolves before ship departure